jgranlun/jgranlun.github.io/README.md

 There are a bunch of confusing instructions are floating around the use of Selenium and Robot Framework.

-For example the way how to configure options to the used webdriver was a very confusing to me and I could not find any examples how to do this with Robot framework.
+For example the way how used options are configured to underlying webdriver was a very confusing.
+Also I could not find any examples online how to do it with Robot Framework.

 So I listed here some examples which may be helpful to other people.